Which are the best invisible aligners for me?

 At Straight Teeth Direct™, treatment plans are mapped out tooth for tooth by an orthodontist using computer assisted software, giving you a detailed, 20-page report of your current dental situation, treatment forecast and expected results.
 Additionally, you also receive a 3D simulation of how your smile will transform over time.

 Each stage of tooth movement is represented by a specific tooth position in your digital model.
 All these individual stages are 3D printed, each one slightly “straighter” than the last.
-Every 3D model also represents one pair of invisible aligners.
+Every 3D model also represents one pair of aligners.

 To finally create the aligners, a medical-grade plastic material is pressure formed over the models.
 Here’s a look at the process at our own aligner production facility: